Life planning and financial guidance for clients of all ages

 One of the most important is having a wide selection of investment strategies.
 I look for a range of options that allows me to take an individualized approach for each client.
 As part of that analysis, I look for third-party money managers that offer tactical strategies that can take defensive positions in bear market periods.

-I am looking for third-party managers who can help clients with quantitative strategies, based on sophisticated models, that can help move client money to cash before the worst of bear markets.
+I am looking for third-party managers who use quantitative strategies that were created to help move client money to cash before the worst of bear markets.
 Most clients can withstand some portfolio drawdowns, but our goal is to avoid those 20%, 30%, and 40% drawdowns.
-These models can have client money sitting on the sidelines until markets show signs of recovery and allocations can begin to move back into the market.
+These strategies were designed to have client money sitting on the sidelines until markets show signs of recovery and allocations can begin to move back into the market.
 I often ask clients, “Does it make sense to be out sailing on the ocean in times of a hurricane, or should we be waiting for clear weather and the wind behind our sails?”

 The other key attributes I am looking for are in the areas of service, ease of doing business, and help with client education.
 We want managers to have staff available to answer any strategy-related questions and for the day-to-day servicing of client accounts.
 We have also seen managers taking a far more proactive role in developing client educational materials, including easy-to-understand videos.
 One area that I think needs improvement is the standardization of paperwork guidelines and administrative processing.
 There are too many different processes for different firms, and clients and advisors could be better served in this area.